-The Bay School Precepts live in our classrooms, in the artwork on our walls and especially in Morning Meeting, where individuals – students and teachers alike – share how they have applied, struggled with or found profound meaning in the Precepts.
-We believe that the Precepts are part of what make The Bay School a unique learning community.
+The Bay School Precepts live in our classrooms, in the artwork on our walls, and especially in Morning Meeting, where individuals – students and teachers alike – share how they have applied, struggled with, or found profound meaning in them.
+Our Precepts are part of what makes The Bay School a unique learning community.

 - We value the importance of boundaries; we take only what is given.

 - We value respecting ourselves and our friends in relationships; we don’t misuse sexuality.